damboscolo/kotlin-native-multiplatform/README.md

 The project contains the common module named `common` and have support for iOS by `common-ios` and Android platforms.

-# How to create a Kotlin Native Multiplatform project
+# How to create a Kotlin/Native Multiplatform project

 ## Gradle Installation